-Our next steps in “Advancing Equity in Faculty Workload and Rewards” acknowledges both the long existing challenges with recognizing all the work that faculty do that is essential to our public good mission and the specific workload equity challenges around service and teaching across rank and series.
-Equity in faculty evaluation and career advancement is an area that requires greater institutional attention.
-Additionally, as we work to recruit, retain, and ensure the success of a diverse faculty, our ability to count what matters–not simply what is easier to count–is essential to advancing equity in faculty workload and rewards.
+Our next steps in Advancing Equity in Faculty Workload and Rewards aim to address the challenges to recognizing all the work that faculty members do to support our public mission.
+We also aim to tackle the challenges of workload equity, particularly concerning service and teaching across rank and series.
+Achieving equity in faculty evaluation and career advancement requires greater institutional attention.
+Additionally, as we strive to recruit, retain, and ensure the success of a diverse faculty, we need to focus on counting what matters, rather than what is easier to measure.
+This is crucial to promoting equity in faculty workload and rewards.

 The pandemic highlighted inequities present in academia and beyond, illuminating how our systems can perpetuate inequity.
 We must address the structures that underlie inequity in evaluation and career advancement.
 In that spirit, we are undertaking the important task of building capacity across DU to reward important work that is often not as rigorously and robustly valued as scholarship and grant activity.
-We now have an opportunity to reexamine how faculty work is recognized and rewarded in, tenure, promotion and reappointment decisions, annual reviews, merit, and the distribution of day-to-day workloads in departments and programs.
+We now have an opportunity to reexamine how faculty work is recognized and rewarded in, tenure, promotion, and reappointment decisions, annual reviews, merit, and the distribution of day-to-day workloads in departments and programs.

 This website further articulates the values, processes, and work of these “next steps” and offers ways for faculty to get involved in related initiatives.